 It is hard to concentrate on your goals while you are distracted by the negativity and worries.
 In fact, our brain is evolved to detect threats faster than positive events.

 However, to become both happy and successful, we need to wire our brain for positivity.
 It does not mean we ignore the negativity.
 Instead, we reinterpret it.

 “Positive geniuses can see problems just as well as pessimists; the difference is that when a pessimist sees a problem, he foresees only more problems, whereas a positive genius foresees overcoming that problem and thus works harder and smarter to find solutions and avenues for doing so.”

-By transferring our valuable reality to others, not only can we help them to see their own possibility, but also we can create resources for our own growth as well.
+By transferring our valuable reality to others, not only can we help them to see their own possibility, but we can also create resources for our own growth as well.

 Following all five strategies for becoming a positive genius would mean nothing if we only use it for our own good.
-We should pass and spread these wonderful ideas to others for all to use.
+We should pass and spread these wonderful ideas for all to use.

 As Achor summed it up in his last chapter;